Scoliosis Overview

 Scoliosis treatment may also include:

-Michael Glotzbecker is a Pediatric Orthopedics specialist and an Orthopedics expert in Westlake, Ohio.
-Glotzbecker has been practicing medicine for over 19 years and is rated as an Elite expert by MediFind in the treatment of Scoliosis.
-He is also highly rated in 6 other conditions, according to our data.
-His top areas of expertise are Scoliosis, Compartment Syndrome, Adolescent Idiopathic Scoliosis, Spinal Fusion, and Bone Graft.
-Glotzbecker is currently accepting new patients.
+Michael Glotzbecker is a Pediatric Orthopedics specialist and an Orthopedics provider in Cleveland, Ohio.
+Dr. Glotzbecker is rated as an Elite provider by MediFind in the treatment of Scoliosis.
+His top areas of expertise are Scoliosis, Compartment Syndrome, Adolescent Idiopathic Scoliosis, Spinal Fusion, and Fasciotomy.
+Dr. Glotzbecker is currently accepting new patients.

 Seek support and more information from organizations that specialize in scoliosis.